 Undoubtedly, the front nine is the most dramatic and memorable, but the back nine also represents fine golf on ideal golfing terrain.
 The tee shot at 17 is intimidating and the right to left sloping fairway is tough to hit.

 In my mind, without doubt, Hindhead was one of the best, if not the best course never to have appeared on a Britain & Ireland Top 100 list.
 A decade after first listing Hindhead as a Gem it entered our Britain & Ireland Top 100.
-About time I say, and I'm not alone in my opinion, Hindhead is one of Peter Alliss' favourite courses.
+About time I say, and I'm not alone in my opinion, Hindhead was one of Peter Alliss' favourite courses.
 Additionally, Hindhead was featured in Frank Pennink's Choice of Golf Courses: “Perhaps the most picturesque of Surrey’s many beautiful heather-and-pine courses.”

 Click link to visit the Blog of Hindhead Golf Club’s Greenkeeping Team